 Mentoring Women in Business Programme

-Our definition: Mentoring is a supportive and inspirational relationship based on trust and mutual respect, and benefits accrue to both participants.
-The mentor helps the mentee become what she aspires to be and realise her potential.
+Mentoring is a supportive and inspirational relationship based on trust and mutual respect, and benefits accrue to both participants.

 The benefits also extend beyond individuals.
 The women we work with are pioneering change-makers, poised to become successful entrepreneurs and leaders in their communities.

 Women who are financially independent have greater control over their own lives and often a more influential voice in tackling injustice and discrimination.
 Mentoring plays a role in helping them overcome barriers they face and accelerate strides they are already making.
 By building their digital literacy and skills, women are in a better position to participate in political and business related decision-making processes.

 Since its launch in 2010, the Mentoring Programme has reached over 8,000 Mentees and Mentors, and operates in over 105 countries.
 Our Mentees come from across Africa, Asia, the Middle East and Central and South America, and their Mentors can come from anywhere around the world.
 We are proud to say that the programme continues to grow.